-IDC's Infrastructure: Artificial Intelligence and Analytics service looks at the impact of machine and deep learning workflows, AI-infused applications, and analytics technologies on the infrastructure software and hardware markets.
-Specific focus is put on the infrastructure needs of newer technologies (e.g., SAP HANA, Greenplum, Oracle Advanced Analytics), nonrelational analytic data stores (e.g., Hadoop, Spark, MongoDB, Cassandra), and continuous analytic tools (e.g., Amazon Kinesis, Splunk Universal Forwarder, Microsoft Azure Data Factory).
+IDC's Infrastructure Trends and Strategies: Artificial Intelligence and Analytics service looks at the impact of machine and deep learning workflows, artificial intelligence (AI)–infused applications, and analytics technologies on the infrastructure software and hardware markets.
+Specific focus is put on the infrastructure needs of newer technologies (e.g., SAP HANA, Greenplum, and Oracle Advanced Analytics), nonrelational analytic data stores (e.g., Hadoop, Spark, MongoDB, and Cassandra), and continuous analytic tools (e.g., Amazon Kinesis, Splunk Universal Forwarder, and Microsoft Azure Data Factory).
 The program also covers infrastructure needs for relational data warehouses, analytic and performance management applications, and business intelligence and analytic tools and platforms (including AI software platforms).
 Also included are the infrastructure needs for AI data preparation, AI model training using AI frameworks, and AI inferencing from edge to core to cloud.
 The impact to infrastructure is examined across compute and processor architectures, storage interfaces and system types, data organization, storage capacity, and revenue for the primary, secondary, and archive tiers.
 These data points will be used for segmentation and forecasting.

 Markets and Subjects Analyzed

 - Computing requirements across general-purpose and accelerated computing used in support of new workloads